patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 Use a toggle group filter when you have few filter options that you want users to filter from, without hiding the options in a select list.
 A common usage for toggle groups is for filtering a chart view, to include or remove a data point from view.

 #### Behavior
 Information will be shown to the user based on the toggles they select.
-If nothing is selected, everything will be shown.
 If something is selected, it means the information is being filtered on.

 #### Supported features
 Toggle groups do not use or support filter chips, badges, or type-ahead.